 Mooks do not draw cards; unless otherwise noted, they can only use options printed on their card.

 Regulars represent a typical enemy to overcome.
 Regulars are tougher than mooks and generally dish out more damage.
 Sometimes they have an expanded set of options as well, but many regulars are as simple as mooks so the DM's job doesn't become unwieldy.

 Regulars do not draw cards; unless otherwise noted, they can only use options printed on their card.

 Mini-bosses represent notable difficulties to be overcome.
 They could be ranking officers of the primary villain, particularly tough beasts, or sometimes could even be used as the primary villain itself.
 Mini-bosses are substantially more complex to run than mooks or regulars, but their presence means a fewer number of enemies for the PCs to face.

-Sometimes mini-bosses can take two Actions in a single Action Phase.
-If your mini-boss has an Action entry on its card, you can play that Action as well as an Action card from your hand in a single Action phase.
-You must be able to play an Action from your hand to do this; if your mini-boss has two Action entries on its card, you must choose between them rather than playing them both.
-If you have no Action card in hand, you can only use a single Action entry on the mini-boss's card.
+Sometimes mini-bosses can play two Actions in a single Action Phase.
+If a mini-boss has an Action entry on its card, it can play that Action as well as an Action card from its hand in a single Action phase.
+It must be able to play an Action from its hand to do this; if the mini-boss has two Action entries on its card, it must choose between them rather than playing them both.
+If it has no Action card in hand, it can only play a single Action entry on its card.